How much does a schedule of dilapidations cost?

 Our advice is usually to find a local surveyor, in order to mitigate the costs associated with travel times.

-Though Metcalfe Briggs Surveyors' can and quote on work far from a South-East England and London locus, we may not be able to provide as competitive a quote as someone closer to you due to travel.
+Though Metcalfe Briggs Surveyors' can and quote on work far from South-East England and London, we may not be able to provide as competitive a quote as someone closer to you due to travel.

 Metcalfe Briggs Surveyors always aim to quote a competitive price.